Whats the Difference Between WordPress.com vs. WordPress.org?

 - You'll have to stay on top of updating your website and keeping it secure (this can be easily outsourced as well).

 The Bottom Line: WordPress.org is for people who want a professional blog, full control of appearance and the ability to use plugins that will aid in monetization.
 Basically, if you're looking to make money with your blog, you'll want to go with the self-hosted WordPress.org option.

-Though there are costs associated with website hosting, outsourcing design and customization, etc. the barriers to entry with an online business are extremely low compared to a traditional offline business.
+Though there are costs associated with website hosting, outsourcing design, and customization, etc. the barriers to entry with online business are extremely low compared to a traditional offline business.